NMonda/Independent-Project---Quiz-Board/README.md

 ##  User Requirements.
-Answer the questions by selecting an answer for each question using the checkbox.
-And wait for a message to be displayed(score).
+Answer the questions by selecting an answer for each question using the checkbox. then wait for a message to be displayed(score).

 ## Running/Installation instructions
 To run this project on your local machine, simply download it navigate to the folder and open the index.html file with any web browser(preferably chrome).